Ban the Confederate Flag? NASCAR Could See the End of an Era

 Wallace will make another statement Wednesday when NASCAR returns to Martinsville Speedway in Virginia.
 He is driving a #BlackLivesMatter paint scheme for the Richard Petty Motorsports ' No. 43 Chevrolet.

-The message is simple for Wallace: “Al lives will not matter until black lives matter.”
+The message is simple for Wallace: “All lives will not matter until black lives matter.”

 Wallace, though, conceded he rarely gave the Confederate flag much thought.